boazbk/tcs/lec_26_quantum_computing.md

 [^legacy]: Of course, given that [we're still hearing](http://blog.cryptographyengineering.com/2016/03/attack-of-week-drown.html) of attacks exploiting "export grade" cryptography that was supposed to disappear with 1990's, I imagine that we'll still have products running 1024 bit RSA when everyone has a quantum laptop.

 [^overhead]: This "99%" is a figure of speech, but not completely so.
-It seems that for many web servers, the TLS protocol (which based on the current non-lattice based systems would be completely broken by quantum computing) is responsible [for about 1% of the CPU usage](http://chimera.labs.oreilly.com/books/1230000000545/ch04.html#TLS_COMPUTATIONAL_COSTS).
+It seems that for many web servers, the TLS protocol (which based on the current non-lattice based systems would be completely broken by quantum computing) is responsible [for about 1 percent of the CPU usage](http://chimera.labs.oreilly.com/books/1230000000545/ch04.html#TLS_COMPUTATIONAL_COSTS).

 [^Grover]: I am using the theorist' definition of conflating "significant" with "super-polynomial".
 As we'll see, Grover's algorithm does offer a very generic _quadratic_ advantage in computation.
 Whether that quadratic advantage will  ever be good enough to offset in practice the significant overhead in building a quantum computer remains an open question.
 We also don't have evidence that super-polynomial speedups _can't_ be achieved for some problems outside the Factoring/Dlog or quantum simulation domains, and there is at least [one company](http://www.dwavesys.com/) banking on such speedups actually being feasible.